Arrange a FREE Consultation Call and Let’s Discuss Your Goals!

 Recent changes:

-If your income falls beyond the basic rate income level through a job, own business, or savings and dividend income then you may enter the 40% tax bracket, where you pay tax on only the amount above the threshold.
-For that reasons, understanding marginal tax rates and standard personal allowance rules is key.
-By using individual savings accounts, making tax-free investments, or adding additional pension contributions, you can access tax-free allowances and achieve tax reduction across the additional income bands.
+If your income falls beyond the basic rate income level through a job, business, or savings and dividend income, then you may enter the 40% tax bracket, where you pay tax only on the amount above the threshold.